pantheon-systems/documentation/source/_docs/wordpress-best-practices.md

 * Run [Launch Check](/docs/wordpress-launch-check) to review errors and get recommendations on your site's configurations.

-* Do not modify core WordPress files as it can cause unintended consequences and can prevent you in updating your site regularly.
-If ever you need to modify any WP functionality, do it as a custom plugin and adheres with the [best practices](https://developer.wordpress.org/plugins/the-basics/best-practices/).
+* Do not modify core WordPress files as it can cause unintended consequences, and can [prevent you from updating your site regularly](/docs/core-updates#apply-upstream-updates-manually-from-the-command-line-to-resolve-merge-conflicts).
+If you need to modify any WP functionality, do it as a custom plugin, which adheres to the [WP.org Plugin best practices](https://developer.wordpress.org/plugins/the-basics/best-practices/){.external}.

 *  We recommend using an [IDE](https://en.wikipedia.org/wiki/Comparison_of_integrated_development_environments#PHP), or a text editor designed for development like [Atom](https://atom.io/), [Sublime Text](https://www.sublimetext.com/), or [Brackets](https://github.com/adobe/brackets/).